 When it comes to martingale collars – the fit is the most important.
 We do not want your dog to be uncomfortable in a too tight collar, and neither do you.
 To find the right size for your dog, use a measuring tape and place it around your dog’s neck.
 For a martingale collar you can place the measuring tape just behind your dog’s ears, it is the same width your martingale collar should have when it is tightened.

-To read more about finding the right size for your collar – have you checked out our size-guide?
+To read more about finding the right size for your dog – Check out our size-guide?

 Do you want us to write about something special?